-Are you looking for the best ski resorts to drive to?
+Are you looking for the best ski resorts to drive to from the UK?
 Heading to the Alps via car is a practical and budget-friendly solution that many skiers opt for each season.
 Gone are the days of weighing your luggage at the airport and hoping that your ski boots don’t push the scales over the dreaded 20kg.
 When driving, you can pack your car as full as you like and then set off with ease.
-Read on for our top pick of the best self drive ski resorts.

 Peace of mind can also be enjoyed in the satisfaction of reducing your carbon footprint.
 If your car is full of passengers, then your carbon emissions will be reduced by up to 67% in comparison to flying – and even less if your car is electric.
 What’s more, you can travel in the comfort of your own space, spared from crowded airports.
 Your journey will start with a Eurotunnel or Ferry to Calais.
 We have approximated the distances and time frames expected for the onward trip including those ski resorts closest to Calais.